- Download our Moving to Argentina Guide (PDF)

 The following vaccinations are recommended for expats travelling to Argentina:

 Yellow fever – particularly if they plan on travelling within the region and to some of the more remote provinces.
 The vaccination must be given at least 10 days before leaving for Argentina.

 Routine vaccinations – if not up to date (measles/mumps/rubella (MMR) vaccine, diphtheria/pertussis/tetanus (DPT) vaccine, poliovirus vaccine, etc.)

 The above list is merely a guide.
-Expats should ensure that all their routine vaccinations are up to date and should consult with a medical professional prior to departure for further information on vaccinations for Argentina.
+Expats should ensure that all their routine vaccinations are up-to-date and should consult with a medical professional before leaving for further information on vaccinations for Argentina.

 Emergency services in Argentina